bentan-22/space_invaders/readme.md

 The game was created using HTML, CSS and JavaScript.
 It runs in canvas in HTML linked to separate CSS and JavaScript files.

 ### Bugs / Fixes
-1) alert button sometimes does not go away when 'ok' is pressed
+1) Depending on the browser, the alert that shows up when the game ends sometimes does not go away after 'ok' is pressed
-2) Speed can vary depending on browser

 ### Possible Extensions
 1) Customizable appearances for the player and aliens